hackclub/hackclub/workshops/collaborative_sketch/README.md

 This section of code creates a new `object` in JavaScript named `config`.

-**What is a Javascript Object?**
+**What is a JavaScript Object?**

 Take the object closest to you right now, for most of you that might be a cell phone.
 A cell phone can have a lot of characteristics, or _properties_.
 One could be a screen.

 How would you describe a screen to someone who hasn't seen it before?
 You can tell them how big that screen is.
-Javascript objects are bundles of information stored in this way: a property and a value.
-What would a Javascript object of our phone look like?
+JavaScript objects are bundles of information stored in this way: a property and a value.
+What would a JavaScript object of our phone look like?

 ```js
 var phone = {